  as a result of a failed Activation following an End User Installation – HFC (nbn Dispatched), End User Installation – HFC (RSP Dispatched) or RSP Professional Installation – HFC, where nbn determines that such failure is not attributable to any act or omission of RSP, Downstream Service Provider or Contracted End User (as the case may be).

-5 Not applicable for nbn® Ethernet (Fibre).

-6 This Charge will not apply in respect of the transfer of Ordered Products in certain circumstances as set out in clause H4.3 of the Head Terms.
+4 This Charge will not apply in respect of the transfer of Ordered Products in certain circumstances as set out in clause H4.3 of the Head Terms.

-7 The Charge for a Co-ordinated Appointment applies in addition to any applicable charges for an activity performed in respect of the Co-ordinated Appointment.
+5 The Charge for a Co-ordinated Appointment applies in addition to any applicable charges for an activity performed in respect of the Co-ordinated Appointment.